tpacini/Credit-Card-Fraud-Detection/note.md

 # Model selection
+Pros and cons of the model selected and why them

 Model selection: Model selection consists in selecting the prediction model that is expected to provide the best performances on future data.
 Steps: list of models, train on training data, take the best using cross-validation techniques, select the one with the highest performances.